Skip to main content

 Atomfall has received mostly positive reviews from players.
 Most players liked this game for its story but disliked it for its stability.

-Atomfall is a single player game.
+Atomfall is a single player game with multiplayer support.